 Fraser Health strives for continuous improvement.
 Target was increased from 46% in 2019/20 to 65% in 2020/21.
-Fraser Health's current performance of 22.0% is not meeting our new internal target.
-We have seen a sharp increase in ED visits and an increased admit rate through Waves 4 and 5 of the Covid-19 pandemic.
+Fraser Health's current performance of 20.1% is not meeting our new internal target.
 We will continue to work with our sites and programs to reduce acute care and emergency department congestion.